othermod/PSPi-Version-6/README.md

     - **Additional Inputs:** The board includes pads for 2 additional analog axes (a single joystick) and two additional buttons.
     - **I2C:** The board includes pads for SDA and SCL, enabling the use of additional I2C devices.
     - **Touch:** Includes the connections necessary to use a touch panel.
 More details will come at a later time.
-- **Left Switch:** Left switch is programmable, and used to cycle between high power and power efficiency modes.
+- **Left Switch:** Used to cycle between high power and power efficiency modes (programmable).
+- **Power Switch:**
+    - Sliding upward momentarily powers the PSPi on.
+    - When on, another momentary press will shut the OS down and power the PSPi off.
+    - Holding it upward will force the PSPi to power off.
-- **Hold Switch:** Hold switch activates a locked sleep mode, disabling audio, input, and the LCD.
-Below is a detailed explanation of how the sleep mode operates:
+    - Placing it into the Hold position will activate a locked sleep mode, disabling audio, input, and the LCD.
+More details below.
 - **LED Indicators**:
     - SD and eMMC activity indicator is above the left switch.
     - WiFi connection status indicator is below the left switch (programmable).